Lyn Paul website banner.

 Beautiful People was the New Seekers' début album in the USA.
 In the UK it was the group's third album release.

-Although the album had the same title on both sides of the Atlantic, the tracks appeared in a different order and the US version contained two tracks, Alright My Love and Look What They've Done To My Song, Ma, that had already been released in the UK on the album Keith Potger and the New Seekers.
+Although the album had the same title on both sides of the Atlantic, the tracks appeared in a different order and the US version contained two tracks, All Right My Love and Look What They've Done To My Song, Ma, that had already been released in the UK on the album Keith Potger & The New Seekers.

 Highest chart position: 136